trojerz/Trans2k/README.md

 python preprocess_dataset.py
 ```

-## Usage
+## Usage of Rendering Engine

 ### Examples

 * [Basic scene](Examples/basic_scene/README.md): Basic example for construction of the scene, this is the ideal place to get an idea how sequences are generated.
-* [Advanced  tutorial](Examples/advanced/README.md): for advanced user: how to change parameters, different settings for rendering machine.
+* [Advanced  tutorial](Examples/advanced/README.md): for advanced user: how to change parameters, different settings for rendering engine.

 ### Generating dataset

-Rendering Machine has to be run inside the blender python environment, as only there we can access the blender API.
+Rendering Engine has to be run inside the blender python environment, as only there we can access the blender API.
-Therefore, instead of running rendering machine with the usual python interpreter, the command line interface of BlenderProc has to be used.
+Therefore, instead of running rendering engine with the usual python interpreter, the command line interface of BlenderProc has to be used.

 ```bash
 blenderproc run rendeding_machine.py